dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Formulate the Problem
 =====================

-The table below shows a selection of foods chosen by a dieter, with associated (not necessarily realistic) evaluations of nutrients and cost, and ranked for the dieter's enjoyment on a scale of one to ten.
+The table below shows a selection of foods chosen by a dieter, ranked for the dieter's enjoyment on a scale of one to ten, with evaluations (not necessarily realistic) of nutrients and costs.

 .. list-table:: Nutrients, Cost, and Enjoyment Rankings for Available Foods
    :header-rows: 1